Terms and Conditions

-These are the terms and conditions on which we supply our conferences and events.
+These are the terms and conditions for all attendees at all of our conferences and events.
 Please read these terms carefully before you submit your booking/application to us.
-There is important information for you to understand and accept about us, the events, our service and care, and our expectations about delegates conduct.
+There is important information for you to understand and accept about us, the events, our service and care and our expectations about delegate’s conduct.
 If you would like further clarification or have any questions about these terms, then please contact us.

-Contagious is a charity who seek to provide events for children, young people and adults to teach them the Bible, encourage them in their faith and serve in their local church.
+Contagious is a charity that seeks to provide events for children, young people and adults to teach them the Bible, encourage them in their faith and serve in their local church.
 Contagious is the brand name for Contagious Bible Ministries which is a company limited by guarantee, registered in England no. 7559349.

-A deposit of £60 is required to reserve a place on one of our events when booking.
+A deposit of £75 is required to reserve a place on one of our events when booking.
 Further payments can then be made in any number of amounts to suit you provided full payment is made at least 30 days prior to the start of the event.
 Payments can be made via the website by logging into your account and making a card payment.
 Alternatively we accept BACS transfers or cheque payments.

-If you wish to cancel a booking, please contact us in writing, either by
+If you wish to cancel a booking, please contact us in writing, either by:

-1 Email to email@example.com or
+1. Email to firstname.lastname@example.org or

-2 A letter to Contagious Bible Ministries, Christ Church Dunstable, West Street, Dunstable, Beds, LU6 1SX.
+2. A letter to Contagious Bible Ministries, Christ Church Dunstable, West Street, Dunstable, Beds, LU6 1SX.

 We reserve the right to cancel a booking should it be discovered that an applicant has wilfully given false information or is not considered suitable to attend Contagious.
 If a delegate attends Contagious but chooses to arrive late or leave part way through the conference, then there will be no refund or discount available for time missed.

 The Contagious leadership team reserve the right to dismiss anyone for disruptive, disrespectful or rebellious behaviour, for an infraction of Contagious policy, for inappropriate sexual activity or for other physically or emotionally inappropriate behaviour, without obligation to refund any part of the fees.
 Collection or travel from the event would then be the responsibility and at the expense of the delegate/parent/guardian.
-If a delegate, through inappropriate behaviour, causes loss or damage to Contagious property or the venue property, then the delegate/parents/guardian would be expected to pay for any deliberate damage caused.
+If a delegate, through inappropriate behaviour, causes loss or damage to Contagious property or the venue property, then the delegate/parent/guardian would be expected to pay for any deliberate damage caused.
 Most teaching sessions/meetings and some activities on Contagious conferences are not optional and all delegates are expected to participate in those sessions.
 If a delegate refuses to attend these sessions without due reason and therefore opts out of the purpose of the conference, they will be asked to leave and Contagious will have no obligation to refund any part of the fees.
 Collection or travel from the event would then be the responsibility and at the expense of the delegate/parent/guardian.

 Safety and Supervision

 The safety and welfare of the children and young people is our priority so we ensure high levels of adult supervision.
 We maintain a high ratio of adults to young people appropriate to the activity.
 Most of our leaders are volunteers who give their own time (and contribute to their own costs) in order to run Contagious events.
 All children and young people are allocated to a small group (SUS group) where they have the care and supervision of at least two adult leaders.
 Contagious leaders are recruited safely through an application process where they provide information about themselves, their Christian commitment and experience of working with children or young people.
 We check the suitability of each leader by careful reading of their application, obtaining two positive references (including one from their home church leader) and obtaining a clear DBS or PVG check.
 If the applicant is not known to us, we may additionally seek to interview them either by phone or in person.
 We aim to maintain a ratio of 1 leader to every 5 young people attending the event.
 Each SUS group (small group of between 6 and 12 people) will have at least two leaders.
 Each SUS leader will be supported and supervised by an experienced Coordinator and Teaching Leader.
 Further support and supervision of the conference is provided through the Vision and Teaching Team and Operations Team who serve under the authority of the Board of Trustees.
 Further details of these teams are available on the website.
-Leaders are expected to attend a training day, prepare well for the teaching and activities and familiarise themselves with our safeguarding policy and procedures.
+Leaders are expected to attend a training day, prepare well for the teaching and activities and familiarise themselves with our Safeguarding Policy and procedures.

-Health & Safety:
+Health & Safety

 It is important that full disclosure of all relevant medical issues, dietary requirements, allergy information or additional needs are made to the Contagious Team in order that they are able to provide the correct level of care to each delegate.
 Information should be shared during the booking process, but if more dialogue is needed please contact the Operations Team.
 Risk Assessments are carried out on all supervised activities, and our leaders will exercise reasonable supervision of all Contagious attendees.
-All Contagious conference have Medical Supervisors who will supervise medication in accordance with the instructions received from the parent/guardians and the prescription guidelines.
-Medical supervisors where needed, will issue ‘over-the-counter’ medication, such as paracetamol or anti-histamine in accordance with the instructions on the medication and a record will be kept of the time, dosage and reason.
-If symptoms persist beyond two doses of over-the-counter medication, we will seek further advice from the person’s parent/guardian or a NHS medical practitioner.
-We will undertake first aid to any of the participants in the case of injury or emergency.
+All Contagious conferences have Medical Supervisors who will supervise medication in accordance with the instructions received from the parent/guardian and the prescription guidelines.
+Medical supervisors, where needed, will issue ‘over-the-counter’ medication, such as Paracetamol or anti-histamine in accordance with the instructions on the medication and a record will be kept of the time, dosage and reason.
+If symptoms persist beyond two doses of over-the-counter medication, we will seek further advice from the person’s parent/guardian or an NHS medical practitioner.
+We will undertake First Aid to any of the participants in the case of injury or emergency.
 Should any further treatment be deemed necessary, we will refer to the nearest NHS facility and inform you as soon as possible.
-We keep records of all incidents or first aid treatment which are available on request.
-We take the safeguarding of Children, young people and vulnerable adults seriously.
-Our Safeguarding policy is reviewed regularly and is available here.
+We keep records of all incidents or First Aid treatment which are available on request.
+We take the safeguarding of children, young people and vulnerable adults seriously.
+Our Safeguarding Policy is reviewed regularly and is available here.

 Photographs or video footage of group activities may be taken of the activities and young people.
 These will be stored electronically by our staff and volunteers and reproduced only in presentations and advertising for the purposes of Contagious.
 If you do not wish your child or young person to be included in pictures that are used for Contagious promotions, please advise us accordingly.
 No child/young person will be identified with personal details alongside a picture of them within our media/videos or website.